canonical/rockcraft/docs/reuse/tutorials/setup.rst

 .. collapse:: How to create an Ubuntu 22.04 VM with Multipass

     Is Multipass_ already installed and active?
-Start by running
+Check by running

     .. code-block:: bash